rabbitmq/credentials-obfuscation/README.md

 credentials_obfuscation:set_secret(Bytes)
 ```

-To encrypt and decrypt a value:
+To encrypt and decrypt a binary or list value:

 ``` erl
 Encrypted = credentials_obfuscation:encrypt(<<"abc">>).